 Automatic solvers can break CAPTCHAs challenges

-While fraudsters use automation to clear the visual challenges at scale, good users face higher challenge rates.
+While malicious actors use automation to clear the visual challenges at scale, good users face higher challenge rates.
 This holds especially true for users who clear the cookies.
-This disrupts the user experience without being effective in stopping fraudsters.
+This disrupts the user experience without being effective in stopping attackers.

 A better mechanism to detect and stop automated bots

 Businesses cannot afford disruption to user experience.
 This is because consumers who face disruption or inconvenience tend to get frustrated.
 In worst cases, such customers may switch over to a competitor.
 Besides losing customers, businesses also risk damage to their reputation.
 Therefore, businesses need a better mechanism to root out automated bots decisively without damaging user experience.

 Challenges that can step up based on the continuous feedback on a user's risk assessment are a better alternative to the currently used CAPTCHA challenges.
 Arkose Labs uses context-based 3D Arkose MatchKey challenges to accurately identify bots, sweatshops, and malicious humans from true users.

 The Arkose Labs platform does not block any user.
 Instead, it presents them with visual Arkose MatchKey challenges to prove their authenticity.
 Good users can pass these challenges easily but bots fail instantly as these challenges are resilient to automated solvers.
 It is nearly impossible to train the machines to clear these proprietary Arkose MatchKey challenges at scale as the challenges are context-based and have countless possible solutions.
 Also, Arkose Labs uses proprietary visual images that are rendered in real-time and cannot be classified or recognized by even the most sophisticated machine vision software.
 This creates high barriers to entry for bad actors looking to circumvent challenges at scale, making it extremely difficult for automated bots to wriggle in.